1990 Canadian federal budget: Opposition

 Herb Gray, interim leader of the Official Opposition, rejected many features of the budget, notably the cuts to transfers to provinces and capping of research and science budget.
 Paul Martin, Liberal MP and candidate to the leadership of the Liberal Party, also rejected the budget as a symbol of the Conservatives' mismanagement of the economy.

 Audrey McLaughlin, leader of the New Democratic Party held that the budget would not help students or homeless people and decried the lack of environmental measures, despite prior ambitious declarations made by the Prime Minister Brian Mulroney and the Minister of Environment Lucien Bouchard.

 Provinces

 The budget is characterized by Gérard D. Levesque, Quebec's finance minister, as a smokescreen and an unfair budget.
 He particularly criticizes the cuts to EPF as a tentative to download the federal deficit onto the provinces and the abolition of the Canadian Exploration Incentives Program that benefited mine exploration in Quebec rural areas (and especially Abitibi).
 The minister warns that the federal budget will likely lead tax increases for Quebec taxpayers to offset the downfall in revenues.

+Aftermath

+Legislative history

+Provisions pertaining to the Expenditure Control Plan were included in the Government Expenditures Restraint Act which received royal assent on 1 February 1991.
+The act legislated cuts to transfers to provinces (CAP, EPF and PUITTA) and the termination of the CEIP.